ayrna/orca/doc/orca-install.md

 #### libsvm-rank-2.81

-To compile this dependency, the instructions are similar to those of `libsvm-weights-3.12` (from the Matlab console):
+To compile this dependency, the instructions are similar to those of `libsvm-weights-3.12` (from the MATLAB/Octave console):
 ```MATLAB
 >> cd src/Algorithms/libsvm-rank-2.81/matlab
 >> make